 There are also limitations on the activity of military personnel in starting a charter school and working in their official capacity.
 Two other challenges that apply to anyone trying to start a charter include reduced student funding for students in charter schools and lack of facility funding.
 The NAPCS reports that charters receive 78% of the total funding per student that normally goes to a school district.
 Additionally, many states do not provide funds for charters to obtain building space.

 The Department of Defense is collaborating with the U.S. Department of Education to develop strategies for supporting individuals and parties seeking to start a charter school on a military installation.

 In response to a directive in a House Appropriations Committee report, GAO examined: (1) the characteristics and origins of charter schools on military installations, and (2) the challenges charter schools on military installations have faced in starting up and continuing their operations.
 To conduct this review, GAO interviewed officials in the eight charter schools on domestic military bases and one school being planned; visited two schools; interviewed Education and DOD officials; and reviewed relevant federal and state laws, federal regulations and guidance, and school, federal agency, and other documents.

 The report examined the eight charter schools listed above and cited several challenges to starting up and operating a charter school on military bases, such as using enrollment preferences for military-connected students, providing civilian access to schools, and obtaining facilities.
-To view all the findings, recommendations, and the full report, go to the
+To view all the findings, recommendations, and the full report, go to the website.

 If you are interested in information and resources about charter schools on military installations, please contact us for more information.